GDPR Do Not Track Option

 How does a site visitor set 'Do Not Track'?

-Engage by Sailthru offers a JavaScript function gdprDoNotTrack that allows customers to turn off tracking of user data on both the browser and server.
-The JavaScript function does not require the user be identified to Engage by Sailthru, but for persistence of Do Not Track across devices the user should be known and have a sailthru_hid cookie set so the Do Not Track designation will be retained indefinitely on their Engage by Sailthru profile.
+Sailthru offers a JavaScript function gdprDoNotTrack that allows customers to turn off tracking of user data on both the browser and server.
+The JavaScript function does not require the user be identified to Sailthru, but for persistence of Do Not Track across devices the user should be known and have a sailthru_hid cookie set so the Do Not Track designation will be retained indefinitely on their Sailthru profile.

-How does Engage by Sailthru's 'Do Not Track' designation work?
+How does Sailthru's 'Do Not Track' designation work?

 The 'gdprDoNotTrack' JS function requires that Sailthru.init() be called on the page and takes no parameters.
 The function will look for the sailthru_hid cookie automatically in order to identify the user and store their Do Not Track designation on to their profile.